Caring for Newborn Kittens

 8

 If the kitten has its mom close, you should know that you should not hold it excessively, as the mother may take offense and reject the kitten, especially during the first week of life.
+It's important to allow the mother cat to bond with her kittens without too much interference, as this is crucial for their early development.

 How To Care For A Newborn Kitten - Step 8